-Guest Speaker Series: Cristina Fonseca on Providing Water in the Aftermath of a Catastrophic Event
+Guest Speaker Series: Providing Water After a Catastrophic Event

 She hosted a webinar focusing on how to plan for water provision in the aftermath of a major catastrophe, such as an earthquake, while highlighting some of the challenges that surround these types of exercises, from both a logistical and economic perspective.